netdata/blog/content/posts/cmocka-testing.md

 We started with Netdata's web API, because the interface that we supply to the network is the entry point to our functionality.
 Everything that Netdata does is designed to be integrated with other tools, which helps IT departments to leverage it fully.
-The web API has become essential to our uresr, and by testing it thoroughly, we get the best return on our effort.
+The web API has become essential to our users, and by testing it thoroughly, we get the best return on our effort.

 The first step was to [fuzz-test the current API](https://github.com/netdata/netdata/issues/7163).
 We needed a fuzzing